International trade by enterprise characteristics

-Until the reference year 2008, Member States were asked to compile specific indicators linking international trade data and business register information on a voluntary basis.
+Until the reference year 2008, Member States were asked to compile specific indicators linking international trade in goods data and business register information on a voluntary basis.

-Data are disseminated once having ensured an accurate data quality and confidentiality issues are removed.
+Data are disseminated after having ensured an accurate data quality and once confidentiality issues are removed.

 Number of enterprises

-The number of enterprises consists in a count of the number of enterprises involved in trade during at least a part of the reference period.
-For intra-EU trade, VAT data are used to estimate the number of traders and trade value of the smallest traders which are exempted from Intrastat reporting.
-These traders account for a very limited share of the trade value – at most 3 % of the total value by flow – but in terms of number of enterprises they consist in the majority.
+The number of enterprises consists of a count of the number of enterprises involved in trade during at least a part of the reference period.
+For intra-EU trade, VAT data are used to estimate the number of traders and trade value of the smallest traders which are exempt from Intrastat reporting.
+These traders account for a very limited share of the trade value – at most 3 % of the total value by flow – but in terms of number of enterprises they consist of the majority.